 If you are caring, compassionate and have a true desire to help others, becoming a Hospice of Douglas County volunteer may be the perfect opportunity for you.
 As a member of the hospice team, you will embark on an unforgettable journey of compassion, inspiration and friendship.

-If you would like more information about volunteering, please feel free to contact: Lynn Johnson, Volunteer Coordinator at 320-763-6018 or email@example.com
+If you would like more information about volunteering, please feel free to contact: Suzanne Streich, Volunteer Coordinator at 320-763-6018 or email@example.com